TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 10/Psalms 10.1.md

 ---

-Why standest thou afar off, O Jehovah?
-Why hidest thou thyself in times of trouble?
+Why do you stand far off, Yahweh?
+Why do you hide yourself in times of trouble?